IMPROVED-MACHINING ALLOY BARS

 HEAT TREATED ALLOY BARS

 These alloys have been quenched and tempered (except e.t.d.
 150s rounds which are elevated temperature drawn and 4150 Mod.
 RS flats and squares under 3 which are normalized and stress relieved) so that strength and hardness is already developed, ready for use.
 Many hot rolled bars are machine straightened and can be furnished with or without stress relieving.
-All cold drawn bars are fully stress relieved after drawing so that distortion during machining
+All cold drawn bars are fully stress relieved after drawing so that distortion during machining is held to a minimum.

 4340 QTSR (Nikrome) has a high nickel/chromium content which gives outstanding depth of hardness with high mechanical properties throughout the section — and has the strength (302 BHN min.) and toughness to withstand severe service conditions.